robsiegwart/ANSYS-ACT-snippets/README.md

 # ANSYS_ACT_snippets

-Collection of files for performing scripting in ANSYS Mechanical via the ACT API.
+Collection of some files for performing scripting in ANSYS Mechanical via the ACT API.

+Note that ANSYS uses Python 2.x.